mqtthiqs/at-doc/docs/atelier/getting-started.md

 ## And now?

 In the status bar next to the file icons is the patch browser.
-You can click on it to bring up a list of factory supplied library patches, draw some inspiration and explore the capablilties of _GRM Tools Atelier_.
+You can click on it to bring up a list of factory supplied library patches, draw some inspiration and explore the capabilities of _GRM Tools Atelier_.

 Happy patching!